-France has been the first EU member state to adopt such a law, but others are following.
+France was the first EU member state to adopt such a law, but others followed.
 On December 16, 2023, an Italian law prohibiting names to indicate foodstuffs of animal origin to describe, market or promote foodstuffs containing vegetable proteins ("Italian Law") entered into force.
 The Italian Law requires the Ministry of Agriculture to adopt a decree with the names that may not be used to describe plant-based products by February 16, 2024.
 However, on January 29, 2024, the European Commission issued a formal letter informing the Italian government that the Italian Law was adopted in violation of EU law, and is thus not applicable or enforceable.
 On February 28, 2024, the Italian Minister for Agriculture confirmed that the adoption of an implementing decree is currently suspended.
 We are not aware of any steps taken by the Italian government to adopt the implementing decree, nor have the authorities attempted to enforce the Italian Law.
+The judgment of the CJEU concerning the French ban will likely affect the approach taken by Italy in the future.

 Separately, on December 5, 2023, Poland published a draft decree banning the use of meaty names to designate plant-based products.
 We are not aware of any additional developments in the legislative process.
 In June 2024, a Polish association of breeders requested that the Ministry of Agriculture advance the decree and regulate the use of meaty names.
+The judgment of the CJEU concerning the French ban will likely affect the approach taken by Poland in the future.